Insurance and Mobile Homes: Here’s What You Need to Know

 How is Mobile Home Insurance Paid

 Once you complete the loan process and go through closing—signing all documents from the bank and state—your first year’s premium is rolled into the loan.
 Your monthly payments will include four parts: principal, interest, taxes, insurance.

 Each monthly payment on your mortgage will also pay toward next year’s insurance premium.
 If you’ve opted for Replacement Value on your insurance, then your payments should really be a “set it and forget it” type of thing—unless you add a structure onto your property you would like included in your coverage.

 However, it might still be good to follow up with your insurance agency every five years or so to assess your plan, see what you’re covered for, and make adjustments as needed.

 Choose a Trustworthy Company

-There are other companies to insure with, but just as you would with making any huge decision, do your research.
-Read reviews,ask for explanation of anything you don’t understand (it’s okay not to ask questions, you’re the home owner, not the insurance agent!), and don’t get forced into a plan you don’t want.
+There are other companies to ensure with, but just as you would with making any huge decision, do your research.
+Read reviews, ask for an explanation of anything you don’t understand (it’s okay not to ask questions, you’re the homeowner, not the insurance agent!), and don’t get forced into a plan you don’t want.

 If you found this helpful, be sure to share it with someone you know.
 And head on over to our Facebook page and let us know in the comments what questions you have about anything and everything to do with mobile homes.